-Director Since: 2019 Age: 52 Committee Memberships: Compensation; Governance and Nominating (Chair) Experience: Ms. Gupta has served as the Chief Strategy and Transformation Officer of Bed Bath & Beyond Inc., a publicly held home products retailer, since October 2020, where she is responsible for the company's comprehensive strategy and transformation program.
-Previously, she served as the Chief Operating Officer of Jyve Corporation, a talent marketplace and business optimization platform, from November 2018 to October 2020.
+Director Since: 2019 Age: 53 Committee Memberships: Compensation; Governance and Nominating (Chair) Experience: Ms. Gupta has served as Executive Vice President, Chief Growth Officer of Bed Bath and Beyond Inc., a publicly held home products retailer, since October 2021, where she previously served as the Chief Strategy and Transformation Officer starting in October 2020.
+Prior to her work at Bed Bath & Beyond, she served as the Chief Operating Officer of Jyve Corporation, a talent marketplace and business optimization platform, from November 2018 to October 2020.
 Prior to Jyve, she served as Senior Vice President Operational Excellence at Target Corporation, a retail sales company, from 2015 to 2018.
 From 2013 to 2015, Ms. Gupta was the Senior Operating Executive at Hellman & Friedman LLC, a private equity firm.
 Prior to that, she was with The Michaels Companies Inc. for five years from 2008 to 2013, serving as Vice President Process and Profit Improvement.
 Earlier in her career, she served in multiple strategic roles at Safeway Inc. and HCL Technologies Inc. Ms. Gupta received her Bachelor of Science (Honors) and MBA (Financial Management) from the University of Delhi.